PeterJCLaw/srcomp/README.rst

 Yet Another attempt at some Competition Software for `Student Robotics <http://srobo.org>`__.

+The `SRComp wiki <https://github.com/PeterJCLaw/srcomp/wiki>`__ provides an overview of the suite as a whole.

 This repository provides a python API to accessing information about the state of the competition.
 That *compstate* is stored as a collection of YAML files in a git repository.
 This allows the state of the competition